-American Endovascular provides a range of minimally invasive non-surgical dialysis access management procedures to manage and prolong the life of dialysis access grafts and fistulas, so patients can get the dialysis treatment they need without anything getting in the way.
+American Endovascular affiliated centers enable qualified medical professionals to provide a range of minimally invasive non-surgical dialysis access management procedures to manage and prolong the life of dialysis access grafts and fistulas, so patients can get the dialysis treatment they need without anything getting in the way.

 How does dialysis work?

 End-Stage Renal Disease (ESRD) occurs when the kidneys no longer function as they’re supposed to.
 The job of the kidneys is to remove excess waste products and fluids from the body, as urine.
 When kidney failure occurs, these substances have nowhere to go.
 They build up in the bloodstream which can cause a range of life-threatening conditions, to nearly every part of the body.
 Dialysis treatment is designed to replicate the function of the kidneys, cleaning impurities, and excess fluid from the blood.

 Dialysis begins with the creation of an access—a point where the dialysis system can connect to the patient’s bloodstream.
 Three common methods are:

 - AV fistula—a surgically created connection between the artery and the vein.
 This is the preferred method, as it is 100% original tissue, which means a fistula can resist clotting and infection.

 - AV graft—a small tube—an indirect connection between an artery and a vein via a plastic tube or possibly a donated cadaver artery.